There is a magic pill for mental health, but it isn't a psychedelic.

 This identification is called psychic objectivity.
 It’s when we see someone else seeing us, or when we see ourselves through the eyes of someone else.
 The removal of the conscious self from the total picture of the self makes it more likely to see ourselves as another person, which makes it more likely for us to be nice to ourselves.
 And for many reasons we're not going to cover now, we're more likely to be nice to someone else than ourselves.
 If someone’s ever hurt you, just imagine how much they were hurting themselves.

 This is how drugs work.
 They either allow unique access to our unconscious with psilocybin and ayahuasca, or they aid access through facilitating relationships with MDMA.
-Either way, the brain becomes "re-wired," a buzzword pushed by this second counterculture.
+Either way, the brain becomes "re-wired," a buzzword pushed by this cerebral counterculture.
 The implication of such cant is it's a feat only psychedelics can accomplish, but all it means is blood flows to more parts of the brain.
 Merely being around friends does this as well.